 As a business owner, one of the worst things you would ever want to face is a disconnect between your marketing and sales.
 Unfortunately, such is the case with the majority of B2B enterprises today.
 Here is how the lead generation process of most “struggling” companies looks like:

-The marketing team spends considerable time and resources to come up with a list of motley leads (majority of which are low-quality), and hands it over to sales, without filtering.
+The marketing team spends considerable time and resources to come up with a list of motley leads ( the majority of which are low-quality), and hands it over to sales, without filtering.
 The sales team then again spends comparable time and resources, only to deliver results that are far from satisfactory.
 Meanwhile, the founders and the CEOs start losing patience, as well as faith in their own products.
 It becomes difficult to understand why the products they strongly believe in, are not able to sell.

-To minimize wastage of valuable time and resources, you must identity the right companies that will buy from you.
+To minimize wastage of valuable time and resources, you must identify the right companies that will buy from you.
 An important step in this process is filtering your leads on the basis of quality, and then diverting all your attention, resources, and time, on those companies with which there is a better chance of conversion.
 Here is how you can do that:

-Developing a Lead Profile
+How to develop a Lead Profile

 In every business, every single customer matters.
 Thus, you would want to do everything possible to convert a lead which is interested in buying from you.
 However, making that happen involves lot of lead nurturing.
 You will need to contact the said lead several times, learn about them in the process to nudge them in the right direction, and finally make some adjustments to get a confirmation.
 This all takes a lot of time and effort.
 Plus, if you later find out that the lead you had been working on for so long is non-qualified, this all would have been for nothing.
 On the other hand, spending too much time vetting leads can cause a loss of momentum in your sales department.
 Thus, there must be a balance between the two- which can only be established by developing a standard profile of high-quality lead.

-Now, of course your marketing team must be having a general idea about quality leads for your company already.
+Now, of course, your marketing team must be having a general idea about quality leads for your company already.
 However, to get better results you must improve it greatly.
 The more are the details on the company profiles, the easier it will be for the marketing team to filter the leads.
 You must go beyond the standard BANF (budget, authority, needs, and timeline).
 Add other factors such as company demographics, history of purchases, cash flow, social media influence, etc.

 Once you have a standard high-quality lead profile in place, the process becomes a lot easier.
 You now know where to hit, but what is the best way to have a conversation (the first conversation) with these potential leads?
 This is where business acumen comes into action.
-By asking the right questions you can easily quality these leads, and save time.
+By asking the right questions you can easily qualify these leads, and save time.

 - What role do you play in the decision process?